Strategies for Span Labeling with Large Language Models: : Making Matching Methods More Robust

-\paragraph{Default Mode} Our algorithm starts in \texttt{DEFAULT} mode, where uses standard autoregressive decoding, sampling the next token from the model distribution: $y_t \sim P_{\mathcal{M}}(y_t \mid y_{<t}, X)$.
+\paragraph{Default Mode} Our algorithm starts in \texttt{DEFAULT} mode, where it uses standard autoregressive decoding, sampling the next token from the model distribution: $y_t \sim P_{\mathcal{M}}(y_t \mid y_{<t}, X)$.

 \paragraph{Select Mode} The \texttt{SELECT} mode is activated once the model starts decoding the value of the \texttt{text} field containing the span content.
-In \texttt{SELECT} mode, we limit the model's vocabulary to the tokens from the input: $[x_1, x_2, \ldots, x_n]$ and let the model generate a \emph{single token} $x_i$ starting a span.
+In \texttt{SELECT} mode, we limit the model's vocabulary to tokens present in the tokenized input $[x_1, x_2, \ldots, x_n]$ (here $x_i$ denotes the $i$-th input \emph{token}, not a character as in \Cref{sec:task_definition}) and let the model generate a \emph{single token} $x_i$ starting a span.

 \paragraph{Copy Mode} After the token $x_i$ is generated, we switch to the \texttt{COPY} mode, where the model can generate the following input token $x_{i+k}$ (where initially $k=1$) or a closing quote (\texttt{"}).
 If the model generates the token $x_{i+k}$, we increment $k$ and continue in the \texttt{COPY} mode.
-In the latter case, we exit the \texttt{COPY} mode and continue in \texttt{DEFAULT} model.
+In the latter case, we exit the \texttt{COPY} mode and continue in the \texttt{DEFAULT} mode.